-Luxury has gone a long way from fine china or overly gilded and ornate pieces.
-The elegant dinner tables of today are less opulent.
-Instead, they’re filled with beautiful hand-thrown ceramics, stoned-washed linens, and elegant bud vases.
-And while some ceramicists might be a little out of our budget (especially when shopping for large sets), there are surprisingly affordable alternatives out there, and we’ve sourced some of our favorites from H&M Home, Zara Home, and more.
+Fancy dinnerware has come a long way from fine china or overly gilded and ornate pieces.
+The elegant tables of today are less opulent.
+Instead they’re filled with beautiful hand-thrown ceramics, stonewashed linens, and elegant bud vases.
+And while some ceramists might be a little out of our budget (especially when shopping for large sets), there are surprisingly affordable alternatives out there.

 Get ready to set your table under a whole new light—all without having to eat instant ramen for a month to pay for your newfound dinnerware.

 The base of any good table starts with a simple tablecloth—that is unless you have a beautiful table to showcase, in which case a table runner is a great alternative.
-This simple washed linen tablecloth serves as a neutral backdrop to work with any table setting.
+This simple washed linen tablecloth serves as a neutral backdrop and will work with any table setting.

-At under $100, this 12-piece dinnerware set from Urban Outfitters will give your table an understated flair.
-These plates will be nice enough for a formal dinner but casual enough for any regular weeknight.
+At under $100, this 12-piece dinnerware set will give your table an understated flair.
+The plates will be nice enough for a formal dinner but casual enough for any regular weeknight.

-No need to spend a ton to set the right ambiance for your dinner.
-These under-$15 marble candle holders will ensure that every night feels extra special.
+No need to spend a ton to set the right ambience for your dinner.
+These under-$15 matte brass candleholders will ensure that every night feels extra-special.

-Forget the paper towels and set the table with these beautiful grid-motif cotton napkins instead.
-They’re neutral enough to fit any tablescape but will elevate a simple colored plate.
+Forget the paper towels and set the table with these linen napkins instead.
+They’re neutral enough to fit any tablescape, but will elevate even a plain white plate.

 Don’t put a plastic water bottle on the table.
-Instead, a sophisticated smoked glass carafe will keep your guests hydrated in style.
-They’ll never guess you got it from H&M for under $18.
+A sophisticated recycled-glass carafe will keep your guests hydrated in style.

 No need for an elaborate centerpiece for your dining table.
 A simple bud vase (or a small set of them) requires fewer flowers and will still make your table feel layered and elevated.

-If a bottle of champagne is on the menu, skip the traditional flutes in favor of a modern coupe with a sophisticated ribbed design.
+If a bottle of champagne is on the menu, skip the traditional flutes in favor of modern coupes.
+They make sipping bubbly more fun, if that’s possible.